Powerdynamo brings new ignition & light

 Disconnect your battery and take it out of the motorcycle.
 Note, that should you be installing a 12 volt system, you will either need a 12 volt battery or you use the option of driving without.
 You will still have to replace all lightbulbs to 12 volt ones however in that case too.
 The horn may stay at 6 volts.
 For driving without battery, please observe our information on driving without battery.

 Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
+You will find on its circumference a small pressed-in line.
+This is an ignition marking.

-The ignition will be happen, if the line mark on the rotor aligns with the left hole mark on the ground plate.
+For your information: The ignition will be happen, if the line mark on the rotor aligns with the mark on the ground plate.

 The ignition is now adjusted.